CodeLinaro-mirror/le_sdk-tools/README.md

 Must be invoked to sync debug packages with the remote target

+### qimsdk-remote-sync-dev

+Must be invoked to sync dev packages with the remote target

+### qimsdk-remote-sync-staticdev

+Must be invoked to sync staticdev packages with the remote target

 ### qimsdk-remote-packages-remove

-must be invoked to send remove installed packages script the remote target
+Must be invoked to remove packages, installed by the remote target script

 ***Please note that package remove script file must be invoked on the host computer***